srgio-es/tcfmshelper/README.md

 **[fsc]**| |
 FscLocation|C:\Siemens\TC116\fsc|Not mandatory.
 It can be specified with the Environment Variable FMS\_HOME.
 Overrides the variable if specified.
 FmsMasterURL|fmshost1:4544,fmshost2:4544|Comma separated list with the master FMSs where the app will look.
+MaxParallel|2|Specifies the number of FSCAdmin consoles (jvms) to launch when process can be run in parallel (Default: 1)

 ## Usage